olivia1117/olivia1117/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 A data science project looking at various factors that affect water level in the Lake Michigan-Huron region
 - 🌱 I’m currently learning ...
-Python and Data Science
+Python and data science
 - 👯 I’m looking to collaborate on ... any Python project
 - 🤔 I’m looking for help with ... learning how to contribute to GitHub projects
 - 💬 Ask me about ...
 Python.
 It's the main programming language I know.